Pottery with Controlled Abandon

 Inspired by Nature’s lush forms, I use porcelain and stoneware to create my own personal garden.
 Most often I begin on the wheel and

 then alter the shapes, adding hand coiled leaves, seeds and berries, or suggestions of vines, flowers, bark and twigs.
-I decorate the forms - often inside out and upside down.
-While slowly drying the layered attachments of coils, swirls and curls, I can add underglaze watercolors, melting swirls of color to imitate clouds and lakes or ocean waves.
-Often I will draw caricatures of inquisitive koi, friendly (and lucky) herons, sweet eyed owls or fantastical crowned bird life using underglaze watercolors, pencils and pastels on the bisqued clay.
+I decorate the forms - inside out and upside down.
+While slowly drying the layered attachments of coils, swirls and curls, I enjoy adding color using underglaze watercolors, painting right onto the drying clay... using swirls of the paints to imitate clouds, forests, lakes or ocean waves.
+On the bisqued forms, I can draw caricatures of some of my favorite animal life....sweet swimming koi, friendly (and lucky) herons, loving little owls or fantastical (sometimes theatrical) penguins using more underglaze paints, pencils and pastels.

 Rue de Lille

 6 1/4" H x 15" W x 11 1/2" D.